QTDUadmin/QTDUsite/content/registration/index.md

 comments: false

 ---
-We will be accepting registrations here from July 24th 2023.
-This has been delayed from the original date to allow those offered contributed talks time to respond.
+Registration is now open.
+Please [follow this link]({{<ref "https://payments.uq.edu.au/ECET101SCE018">}}) to an online payment portal, and answer a few questions about yourself (including dietary and accesibility requirements).

-There will be a small conference fee of $90 (AUD).
+Note there will be a small conference fee of $90 (AUD).

+After registration is complete, you should receive a confirmation email.

-More information will appear on this page closer to the registration opening date.
-In the meantime please send all enquiries to our email address ("Contact" at the top right of the page).
+Please send all enquiries to our email address ("Contact" at the top right of the page).